t1f7/scp-internal-il2cpp/readme.md

 # il2cpp

-I have found time to learn megapatch2 for SCPSL game.
+I have found time to learn megapatch2 changes in SCPSL game.

 Old repo is read-only from now.